Pros & cons of selling digital products in marketplaces like Etsy & Udemy

 - Etsy has its own payment system, which allows you to limit the transaction fees from payment processors like PayPal.

-- A built-in review system is included in the marketplace, allowing customers to put their worries at ease when they first land at your store or product pages.
+- A built-in review system is included in the marketplace, allowing customers to put their worries at ease when they first land at your brand or product pages.

 - You don’t own your customer data on Etsy, and if you want to market to them or move to another marketplace or selling solution, you’re out of luck.